May 29, 2024 | Terry Smith

 I hope this article has given you some guidance and helped you in choosing the best portering chair for your Trust!

-We always recommend trialling a chair before investing in a quantity, and we offer this for the TransitFlow Portering Chair – feel free to get in touch with us on 01473 741144 or via the contact form below to arrange, or if you have any other questions for us!
+We always recommend trialling a chair before investing in a quantity, and we offer this for our range of TransitFlow Portering Chairs – feel free to get in touch with us on 01473 741144 or via the contact form below to arrange, or if you have any other questions for us!
 Speak soon.

 Related articles